DhunganaBrikshya/AI/README.md

   Control theory and cybernetics deals with the self controlling machine.
 Modern control theory has its goal to design the system that maximize an objective function overtime.
 This roughly match the AI view: designing system that behave optimally.

-  Linguistics:
+  # Linguistics:
   Language is directly related to thought.
 Modern linguistics and AI, were born at about the same time and grew up together, intersecting in a hybrid field called computational linguistics or natural language processing.

-  Mathematics:
-  - What are the formal rules to draw valid conclusions?
-  - What can be computed?
-  - How do we reason with uncertain information?

-  Neuroscience:
+  # Neuroscience:
   - How do brains process information?
   Neuroscience is the study of the nervous system, especially the brain.
 We are still a long way from understanding how cognitive processes actually work.
   The truly amazing conclusion is that a collection of simple cells can lead to thought, action, and consciousness or, brains cause minds.The only real alternative theory is mysticism: that minds operate in some mystical realm that is beyond physical science.

-  Computer Science:
+  # Computer Science:
   Operational computer and operational programmable computer
   - How can we build an efficient computer?
   AI has pioneered many ideas that have made their way back to mainstream computer science, including time sharing, interactive interpreters, personal computers with windows and mice, rapid development environments, the linked list data type, automatic storage management, and key concepts of symbolic, functional, declarative, and object-oriented programming.

-  Computer Theory:
+  # Computer Theory:
   How can artifacts operate under their own control?
   - control Theory, Homeostatic and objective function.